pknell/cloud-formation-daily-test/blog.md

 }
 ```
 The role (called "manage_environment_iam_role") is associated to a policy (called "manage_environment_iam_policy")
 by means of the "manage_environment_iam_policy_attachment".
-The policy is separated in a json file that follows the
+The policy is separated in a JSON file that follows the
 AWS policy JSON format.
 The policy I'm using includes all the permissions needed for the Docker CF template but
 intentionally excludes items such as Billing, KMS, and deletion of CloudTrail logs.
+If you're using your project's
-You'll need to create a policy
+CF template, instead of the one used in this example, you'll need to create a policy
 (or customize this one) to meet the needs of your application stack and organization's requirements.

 With the IAM role available, we can move on to creation of the Lambda functions: